 The world is a dynamic place.
 Change is unending, even as the continuity of change creates knowable patterns of cause and effect.
 Yet, to say that change is constant is not to say that change is a constant.
 Such may be the case with interstate hostilities across the divide of domestic politics.
-Regime type differences may be one source of international conflict, just as similarities may promote relative peace (Rousseau, Gelpi, Reiter and Huth 1996; Hegre, Ellingsen, Gates and Gleditsch 2001; Bennett 2006).
-However, the assumption has been that the effects of similarities and differences (whatever they may be) do not change, that regime type is about as conflictinhibiting or conflict-inducing at one moment in history as another, and that tensions within dyads remain unaltered by the ecology of regime types in the global system.
+Regime type differences may be one source of international conflict, just as similarities may promote relative peace (Rousseau et al. 1996; Hegre et al. 2001; Bennett 2006).1 However, the assumption has been that the effects of similarities and differences (whatever they may be) do not change, that regime type is about as conflict-inhibiting or inducing at one moment in history as another, and that tensions within dyads remain unaltered by the ecology of regime types in the global system.